wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 Asymmetric Private Key Signature uses a private key stored in the PowerAuth secure vault.
 In order to unlock the secure vault and retrieve the private key, user has to be first authenticated using a symmetric multi-factor signature with at least two factors.
 This mechanism protects the private key on the device - server plays a role of a "doorkeeper" and holds the vault unlock key.

 This process is completely transparent on the SDK level.
-To compute an asymmetric private key signature, request user credentials (password, PIN, fingerprint scan) and use following code:
+To compute an asymmetric private key signature, request user credentials (password, PIN, biometric image) and use following code:

 ```java
 // Prepare the authentication object